-- Non-Executive Directors (NEDs) although some NED roles fall under the Senior Managers Regime, their remuneration is in relation to their base fee and fees for the committees on which they sit.
-Variable remuneration is not operated for NEDs; - Treasury Dealers due to the dealing mandates and controls in operation; - Mortgage Underwriters due to the mandates set by the Lending Policy and controls in operation; and - Business Leaders (other than those listed), as all 'risk related' decisions lie with the Executive Directors and the Executive Committee.
+- Non-Executive Directors (NEDs) although some NED roles fall under the SMR, their remuneration is in relation to their base fee and fees for chairing committees.
+Variable remuneration is not operated for NEDs; - Treasury Dealers due to the dealing mandates and controls in operation; - Mortgage Underwriters due to the mandates set by the Lending Policy and controls in operation; and - Business Leaders (other than those listed), as all 'risk related' decisions lie with the Executive Directors and the Executive Committee (ExCo).